-Section 44AE and Section 44AB deal with Presumptive Taxation of Business.
-Section 44AE deals with Presumptive Taxation of Business of plying, hiring or leasing goods carriages whereas Section 44AD deals with Presumptive Taxation of Other Business.
+Section 44AE, Section 44AD deal with Presumptive Taxation of Business.
+Section 44AE deals with Presumptive Taxation of Business of plying, hiring or leasing goods carriages whereas Section 44AD deal with Presumptive Taxation of Other Business.

 Provisions of Section 44AE for Transporters

 A taxpayer who owns not more than 10 Goods Carriage and is engaged in the business of plying, hiring or leasing of Goods Carriage, his income would be deemed to be Rs.
 7500 per Goods Carriage per month.

 Other Provisions of Section 44AE

 - Income Tax Return for deemed income @ 7500 per vehicle can be filed by any class of taxpayer (i.e. Individual/ HUF/ Partnership Firm/ LLP/ Company etc)

 - From the deemed income computed @ Rs.
 7500 per vehicle, the taxpayer would not be allowed to claim any expense or depreciation or similar other expense except the Salary and Interest on Capital paid to Partners of a Firm.
 In other words, only Salary and Interest Capital paid to Partners is allowed to be claimed as an expense.

 - The provisions of Section 44AA and Section 44AB shall not apply for businesses showing income under section 44AE.